What void are we filling?

 AFRIKIN® presents content that brings multiple demographics together in one model through our understanding of the culture that binds these groups together.
 This consolidated target demographic, comprised of Baby Boomers and Millennials, is an intergenerational and transcultural audience totaling over 2.3 billion people of color, coming from every country on earth and with many living in the United States.
 University of Pennsylvania’s Penn Wharton Budget Model on The Effects of Immigration on the United States Economy stated the following about immigrant spending: “immigrants increase the supply of labor, they also spend their wages on homes, food, TVs and other goods and services and expand domestic economic demand … ”

-This new model is needed because corporate entities have not studied and / or documented the cultural makeup of the new targeted market and are finding themselves making missteps due to their inability to harmonize their brands with the various types of culture.
-Examples of this type of disconnect include, Kendall Jenner Pepsi commercial, Damien Hirst’s Treasures From The Wreck Of The Unbelievable exhibition, and Hannah Black’s Open Casket painting.
+This new model is needed because corporate entities have not studied and / or documented the cultural makeup of the new targeted market and are finding themselves making missteps due to their lack of understanding and inability to harmonize their brands with the various types of culture.
+Current examples of misapplications of cultural references include, Kendall Jenner Pepsi commercial, Damien Hirst’s Treasures From The Wreck Of The Unbelievable exhibition, and Hannah Black’s Open Casket painting.
+Other examples of brand disharmony with consumers include backlash received from Dove’s Facebook advertisement showing a black woman being transformed into a white woman after using Dove product.

 In the article, Ford Eyes Two Demographics Amidst Global SUV Growth, Mark LaNeve, Ford Motor Company Vice President of Marketing, Sales and Service, stated the following: “… as members of the 80-million-strong millennial age group enter their prime child-rearing years, a leading indicator of more SUV sales, nearly 80 million aging Baby Boomers continue to prefer their SUVs”.